What changes are happening?

 The reforms include changes to the structure of the qualification, the introduction of a standalone AS qualification and arrangements for the involvement of higher education in future A level design.

-From September 2013, students in England will no longer be able to sit A level exams in January in either their first or second year of A level studies.
+We announced last autumn that from September 2013 students in England will no longer be able to sit A level exams in January in either their first or second year of A level studies.
 A levels will still be examined unit by unit, but all exams will be taken in the summer exam period.

-We are also currently working to make further changes that will bring in:
+For the longer term, we are working on further changes that will bring in:

 - A change to the structure of assessment within A levels so that the qualifications are fully linear.
 This means all assessment will be undertaken at the end of the course, rather than at the end of each year of A level study.

-- A standalone AS qualification that is de-coupled from an A level.
-The results from the new AS will not contribute to a full A level qualification.
+- A standalone AS qualification that is “de-coupled” from an A level.
+This means that the results from the new AS will not contribute to a full A level qualification.

 - English (language, literature, language and literature)